AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/set-up-roku.md

 ## Prerequisites {#roku-prerequisites}

-* **Obtain valid configuration parameters for the Streaming Media Collection Add-on**
+* **Obtain valid configuration parameters for the Streaming Media Collection**

-   These parameters can be obtained from an Adobe representative after you set up your Adobe Streaming Media Collection Add-on account.
+   These parameters can be obtained from an Adobe representative after you set up your Adobe Streaming Media Collection account.
 * **Include the following APIs in your media player**

     * _An API to subscribe to player events_ - The Media SDK requires that you call a set of simple APIs when events occur in your player.